Sonobe-br/Sonobe-br/README.md

 ### Hello everyone ☕

-My name is Daniel, I'm a Development Analyst at Bandeirante industry, (I also have experience as owner of Click Web Brasil).
-In my spare time I try to keep myself studying, as a hobby and lifestyle, I practice endurance sports.
-I love being with my kids enjoying video games, watching movies and playing with Ozzy, our cat 🐈
+My name is Daniel, I'm a Development Analyst.
+In my spare time I try to keep studying, as a hobby and lifestyle, I practice endurance sports.
+I love sports and spending time with my kids playing video games, watching movies and playing with Ozzy, our cat 🐈

 - 🪐 I'm studying Java, Typescript and React,